Coping With Bed Bug Stress

 Signs of Post-Traumatic Stress Bed Bug Syndrome

-Eeven though bed bug related anxiety and stress can be debilitating, there is no bed bug stress disorder; at least, not yet.
-If the stress of bed bugs causes anxiety, which meet clinical standards of any given diagnosis, then it will fall in to a generalized category.
+Even though bed bug related anxiety and stress can be debilitating, there is no bed bug stress disorder; at least, not yet.
+If the stress of bed bugs causes anxiety, which meets clinical standards for any given diagnosis, then it will fall into a generalized category.

 However, bed bugs are temporary; the stress goes away once bed bugs are gone.
 For this reason, most doctors are reluctant to make an anxiety disorder diagnosis caused by bed bugs.
 This does not mean they discourage treatment for bed bug related anxiety and stress.

-Unofficially, more and more people are calling stress related symptoms caused by bed bugs PTBBS, or Post Traumatic Bed Bug Syndrome.
-Post traumatic stress is usually caused after a person experiences something truly shocking, such as death, or experiences a serious injury.
+Unofficially, more and more people are calling stress-related symptoms caused by bed bugs PTBBS, or Post-Traumatic Bed Bug Syndrome.
+Post-traumatic stress is usually caused by a person's experiences.

 In my opinion, it is not likely for scientists to group bed bug related stress with Post Traumatic Stress Disorder.
 However, a person already has Post Traumatic Stress Disorder would be negatively impacted by bed bugs, which would exasperate the symptoms.

 There was one case of a woman suing a company with claims that she had PTSD from bed bug bites.
 The New York Observer reported that an expert, Dr. Lynn, stated that PTSD was present in this case, but only due to the fact that the person was already experiencing PTSD.